-Specific duties of individual team members within the PPT are listed in the table below.
+The specific duties of individual team members of the PPT are listed in the following table:

-Staff Positions Individual Responsibilities
+Staff Names Individual Responsibilities Corrective Action Report (CAR) database.

-Deployed Environmental Professionals (Primary and Backup): EPC-CP, Environmental Professional Responsible for the support and oversight of all environmental programs and issues for the yards, buildings and facilities listed within this Plan.
-The DEP is responsible for training, recordkeeping, and SWPPP revision.
-The DEP ensures documentation of inspections and other required MSGP records relative to the SWPPP are managed in accordance with the Permit and established document control procedures and that the SWPPP is kept current.
-The DEP provides technical and regulatory support and regularly communicates with facility and operations personnel, as well as the facility PPT, regarding implementation of the MSGP and this SWPPP.
-Lastly, the DEP conducts routine facility inspections and if necessary, visual assessments in accordance with the Permit.
-Identified conditions requiring corrective actions from routine facility inspections are entered into the EPC-CP Corrective Action Report (CAR) database.
 The DEP is responsible for tracking and updating the status of corrective actions that cannot be implemented immediately.
-The DEP is also responsible for immediate and timely communication to appropriate facility and operations management personnel to ensure that they are aware of non-compliant issues within the MSGP boundary and that they understand immediate action is required to correct the non-compliance.
-FOD Manager/Representative: Maintenance Manager, Logistics-Central Shops (LOG-CS) Responsible for managing the maintenance and operation of all aspects of the yards, buildings and facilities listed within this Plan.
-The manager shall provide review and ensure coordination with core personnel and the PPT, as appropriate, when tenants within the IF FOD propose a new process, new site or operation that may be subject to the MSGP.
-This Manager/Representative is key to ensuring adequate communication and coordination of issues regarding implementation of the MSGP and this Plan.
-EPC-CP Core: MSGP Program Lead, Environmental Professional The MSGP Program Lead is responsible for managing and administering the MSGP Program for all industrial facilities operated by Triad within LANL.
+Facility Operations Division (FOD) Manager: Phillip E. Ulibarri, Operations Manager, UI-OPS Responsible for managing the maintenance and operation of all aspects of the yards, buildings and facilities listed within this Plan.
+The manager shall provide review and ensure coordination with core personnel and the PPT, as appropriate, when tenants within the FOD propose new processes, operations, features, or a new site that may be subject to the MSGP.
+EPC Core: Holly Wheeler, MSGP Program Lead, EPC-CP The MSGP Program Lead is responsible for managing and administering the MSGP Program for all industrial facilities operated by Triad within Los Alamos National Laboratory.
 The MSGP Program Lead advises and provides guidance to facility or operations personnel on NPDES MSGP regulations/requirements.
-The MSGP Program Lead also acts as the institutional point of contact for all interactions with the regulatory authority (EPA) and supervises personnel implementing stormwater monitoring requirements for the facility.

-Operations Manager(s): Responsible for day-to-day operations at the facility.
-Assists the DEPs LOG-DIV and EPC with inspections; spill reporting; implementing, installing and LOG-CS, Pipe Fitter's Shop (PFS) Superintendent maintaining stormwater controls (also known as Best Management Practices (BMPs); and providing documentation as requested by other team members.
-The Superintendents are key to ensuring adequate LOG-CS, Metals Fabrication Shop (MFS) Superintendent communication and coordination of issues regarding implementation of the MSGP and this Plan.
-These Superintendents also assist the DEP/EPC- CP with training and/or briefings as requested.
+The Program Lead also acts as the institutional point of contact for all interactions with the regulatory authority (EPA) and supervises personnel implementing stormwater monitoring requirements for the facility.
+Operations Manager(s): Raymond G. Baca, Maintenance Manager (LOG-HERG) Responsible for day-to-day operations at the facility.
+Assists the DEP and EPC with inspections; spill reporting; implementing, installing and maintaining storm water controls (also known as Best Management Practices) (BMPs); and providing documentation as requested by other team members.
+The Operations Manager is key to ensuring adequate communication and coordination of issues regarding implementation of the MSGP and this Plan.
+Operations Managers also assist the DEP/EPC with SWPPP training and/or briefings, as requested.